Body dysmorphic disorder: Signs and symptoms

-Cause
+Prevalence

+A large systematic review and meta-analysis estimated the global prevalence of BDD in the general population to be approximately 17%.
+Prevalence estimates vary by world region, with the highest rates observed in Latin America (31%), followed by Africa (23%), Asia (17%), Europe (14%), North America (12%) and Oceania (10%).
+BDD is more commonly identified in clinical settings than in community samples, with estimated prevalence rates of 24% among patients seeking plastic surgery, 18% among psychiatric patients and 16% among dermatological patients.

+Causes

 As with most mental disorders, BDD's cause is likely intricate, altogether biopsychosocial, through an interaction of multiple factors, including genetic, developmental, psychological, social, and cultural.
 BDD usually develops during early adolescence, although many patients note earlier trauma, abuse, neglect, teasing, or bullying.
 In many cases, social anxiety earlier in life precedes BDD.
 Though twin studies on BDD are few, one estimated its heritability at 43%.
 Yet other factors may be introversion, negative body image, perfectionism, heightened aesthetic sensitivity, and childhood abuse and neglect.

 Childhood trauma

 The development of body dysmorphia can stem from trauma caused by parents/guardians, family, or close friends.
-In a recent study of the prevalence of childhood maltreatment among adults with body dysmorphia, researchers found that more than 75% of respondents had experienced some form of abuse as children.
+In a study published in 2021 about the prevalence of childhood maltreatment among adults with body dysmorphia, researchers found that more than 75% of respondents had experienced some form of abuse as children.
 Indeed, the researchers found that adults who had a history of emotional neglect as children were especially vulnerable to BDD, though other forms of abuse, including physical and sexual abuse, were also identified as significant risk factors.
 As the children progress into their adult years, they start to visualise the abuse that has been done to their bodies, and start finding ways to hide, cover, or change it so they are not reminded of the trauma that they endured as an adolescent.